 Things are about to get interesting.
-Our tenants from our single family rental have been consistently late on their rent for the past year (but always came through with payment!).
+Our tenants from our single family rental have been consistently late on their rent for over a year (but always came through with payment!).
 Last month, their rent check bounced.
 Our management firm hassled them for the rent consistently on our behalf, but sadly, no money came to fruition.

 I haven’t been as active on this blog lately, because I haven’t been as active of a property manager at my duplex.
 There are a few things that contributed to this step:

 - About a year and a half ago I started an exciting new chapter in my life, becoming a mom!
 As luck would have it, my downstairs tenant gave me notice that they were going to move out pretty much exactly on my due date, which was not going to be terribly convenient, to say the least.
 My husband could have fielded all of the calls and done the showings, but his day job is a lot less flexible than mine, so we were kind of in a bind

 - My husband owns another rental property, and is far less into the active management portion than I am (he has his rental property by “luck”, as he was unable to sell it during the end of the real estate bubble).
 He had already been working with a property management company for some time, and was reasonably happy with the results.

 - I had been getting tired of dealing with the inter-tenant issues that had been popping up since I’d moved out of the duplex anyway.
 My hope was that if my tenants were dealing with someone that they viewed as a “professional” property manager, they would be less likely to bug them about nit-picky he said/she said things and figure it out for themselves.

 - I own an unrelated business (that’s my “real job”), and things had been getting a lot busier, so I was looking for ways to simplify, streamline, and delegate.